Jane Groenewegen

 Statements in Debates

 Thank you, committee.
-Bill 1 is now deemed ready for third reading.
-I’d like to thank Minister Lafferty and his witnesses for their attendance here today.
-I’ll ask the Sergeant-at-Arms if he would like to escort the witnesses out of the Chamber.
-Thank you.
+Bill 3 is now deemed ready for third reading.
+I’d like to thank Member Blake and his witnesses for their attendance here today, and I’ll ask the Sergeant-at-Arms to escort them out of the Chamber.

 Thank you, Mr. Menicoche.
 We will proceed with that after a very brief break.
 Thank you.